prakhar175/DhaanGo/README.md

 9. **🌾 KhetWana: Community Platform**
    - Peer-to-peer chat functionality 💬
-   - Sharing of YouTube videos and other resources 🎥
+   - Sharing of resources 🎥 among the community of farmers (local and national)

-10. **📏 Agricultural Calculators**
-    - Profit calculation tools 💵
-    - Land yield estimation 🌽📐

 11. **🔗 API Integrations**
     - Weather API for accurate forecasts ☀️